Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/README.md

 ### Note:
 Everything is a work in progress and some widgets might be buggy and may not work as intended.
-That being said i am by no means a expert on Gui or frameworks but making projects like this helps me improve my coding skills :)
+That being said i am by no means a expert on Gui or frameworks/ToolKits.
+Making projects like this helps me improve my coding skills :)

 # Custom GUI Framework